History-Who Is Charlie?

 The shelter’s abbreviated summer schedule, with occasional meals and access to showers and laundry, relied on a limited volunteer base.
 Charlie and his mom, along with dozens of adults and a handful of kids, were among millions of homeless persons in every community across the U.S., reliant on the kindness of others for sustenance.

 When the developing fluids revealed this captivating image of Charlie, Van Doren’s creative senses kicked into overdrive.
-She shared the image with Diane Nilan, director of the shelter, who shared it with Charles’ mother.
+She shared the image with Diane Nilan, director of the shelter, who shared it with Charles’ mother, getting her permission to use the photo.

 PVD headshot